 Pacific Gas and Electric and The San Jose Water Company have suspended service disconnections for non-payment of gas, electric and water service until further notice.
 More information on how each agency can assist customers and their responses to COVID-19 are available at PGE.com and SJWater.com.
 Per Governor Newsom’s Executive Order N-28-20, the Public Utilities Commission monitors public and private utility providers’ customer service protections for critical utilities like electricity, gas, water, internet, and landline and cell phone service.
 Executive Order N-42-20 restricts water service shutoff to homes and small businesses while the state responds to the COVID-19 pandemic.

-The following online events are to inform and educate small businesses on accessing capital and additional resources, as well as responding to and mitigating disaster impacts.
+The following online events are to inform and educate small businesses.
 Most online events are free, but some may charge a nominal registration fee.
 If you cannot attend an event you have registered for, please cancel your reservation so that someone else can attend.